JasonWHowell/automation/AzureDevOpsAutomation/README.md

    Exception calling "GetTeamProjectCollection" with "1" argument(s): "Could not load type 'System.Diagnostics.Eventing.EventProvider' from assembly 'System.Core, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b77a5c561934e089'."
    ```

 4. Data appears as `#####` symbols in the ADO item when the source column in Excel was too narrow to parse.
+The script attempts to resize the columns to make it fit.
 You can expand the column width to include extra whitespace, save the Excel file, close the file, and try the import again.